guest013/dotfiles/README.md

 **Disable/Enable mouse cursor**

-# check devices
+check devices
 xinput --list

-# list details for the Mouse (id=9)
-xinput --list-props 9
+list details for the Mouse (id=9) xinput --list-props 9

-# Don't forget about TouchPad and Stick
+Don't forget about TouchPad and Stick
-xinput --list-props 12
+"xinput --list-props 12
-xinput --list-props 13
+xinput --list-props 13"

-# When cursor is disabled it's good to hide it with unclutter
-pacman -S unclutter
-man unclutter # for information
+When cursor is disabled it's good to hide it with unclutter pacman -S unclutter man unclutter # for information

-####

-# Scripts added.
+Scripts added.
 They turn off/on mouse cursor.
-# Any device can be disabled.
+Any device can be disabled.
 I accidentally disabled keyboard in previous version of scripts